mwang87/q2_metabolomics/README.md

 If Qiime2 was successfully installed, options will appear.

-To install the q2_metabolomics plugin, you have two options
+To install the q2_metabolomics plugin, you have two options, though the conda installation is not current supported.

 ```
 conda install -c mwang87 q2-metabolomics